|Recent Forum Topics SWL Season XCIII||New Blackbox||Ulthuan Invitational...|

 FUMBBL, and beating them now counts for the Awe and Wonder badge.
 Several classical opponents of the Sammiches were also inducteed at the same time, such as the Angry Newcasters, the Agility Monsters, the Bucs, the Lone Stars, or the Tiny Steel Hammers.
 The only other Halfling team on the list is Left my Heart in San Francisco.

-So far, ten teams have conceded against the Sammiches.
-Six of them were greenskins.
+So far, twelve teams have conceded against the Sammiches.
+Seven of them were greenskins.
 It appears they all had read coach Kam's newest cookbook about the proteins from the New World.

 A cold night in Araby.
 The Sammiches have accepted the challenge of one of the most ferocious team of the region.
 The game has already started.
 The Khemris don't seem to care about the ball.
 They want blood.
 The valiant flings have already tried several times to take the ball carrier down, but nothing's working, and Sieg's just been stomped by a skeleton and has a smashed ankle.
 Ernst Swiftoak is on the ground.
 The Khemris surround him and foul him to death - until the apothecary reanimates him at least.
 The other Treeman of the team will suffer the same fate on the next turn.
 There is nothing to do to save him.
 But the Sammiches won't give up.
 Swiftoak grabs the ball carrier, and sends him close enough to the touchdown line to score.
 The Sammiches won the game that days, but five of their players were killed, and five others were severely injured.